jeffreylanters/react-unity-webgl/README_9.md

 Before submitting a pull request, please make sure the following is done:

-- Create a public fork the React Unity WebGL mono-repository and commit your changes to a new branch which is based from the main branch.
+- Create a public fork the React Unity WebGL mono-repository and commit your changes to a new branch which is based from the original repository's main branch.
-- Make sure the package installs using `npm install`, your code lints using `ts lint`, is formatted using [prettier](https://github.com/prettier/prettier), compiles using `npm run build`.
+- Make sure both the module as well as the documentation installs using `npm install`, your code lints using `ts lint`, is formatted using [prettier](https://github.com/prettier/prettier) and compiles using `npm run build`.
-- Typecheck all of your changes and make sure the documentation in both the source code as well as the official website is up to date.
+- Typecheck all of your changes and make sure the documentation in both the source code as well as the official website is up to date and reflects the changes you've made.
 - Make sure your changes passes and are compatibly with Unity WebGL builds using the [testing suite](https://github.com/jeffreylanters/react-unity-webgl/tree/main/testing).

 ### Development and Test-Cycle